Zantac and ranitidine medications contain high levels of NDMA (n-Nitrosodimethylamine), a cancer-causing substance, discovered by…

-Baby powder is currently at the center of thousands of lawsuits for its connection to ovarian cancer.
+Baby powder is currently at the center of thousands of lawsuits for its connection to ovarian cancer and mesothelioma.
 Traditionally, baby powder has been a staple in many women’s personal hygiene routines.
 In fact, women have been using baby powder as a feminine hygiene product for decades to control sweat and odor.
-However, as the science continues to strengthen the link between baby powder and ovarian cancer, many women have sought alternatives to talc.
+However, as science continues to strengthen the link between baby powder and ovarian cancer, many women have sought alternatives to talc.
 With women putting their health first, sales for the product have declined significantly.
 So much so, that in May 2020, Johnson & Johnson announced that it will stop selling talc-based baby powder.

 Research has long indicated that talcum powder usage can cause inflammation and increase the risks of ovarian cancer in women.
 When used by women as a part of their hygiene routine, talcum powder particles can travel through the vagina into the uterus and fallopian tubes, ending up in the ovaries.
 In other words, for more than 100 years, women have unknowingly been using the powder near their genitals unaware of the potentially dire consequences.